abapGit/docs.abapgit.org/src/user-guide/reference/translations.md

 ## New approach

 ... uses LXE framework which supposedly identifies all translations relevant to the object.
 And also allow requesting specific languages to be serialized in an easy way.

-## Current limitations

-The LXE approach is currently limited to PROG and FUGR objects.

 ## Usage